k3larra/commuter/data/data.md

 * startStation and endStation are unique numbers given by [Skånetrafiken Open API](http://labs.skanetrafiken.se/api.asp).
 * longitude and latitude is position given by the device.
 * time is unix timestamp.
 * [uid](https://firebase.google.com/docs/auth/android/anonymous-auth) is a unique id connected to the device and the current app installation.
-This uid is in our application not connected to any user data only to the installation and is created when the app connects to the online database [firebase](https://firebase.google.com/) for the first time.
+This uid is in our application not connected to any user data only to the installation and is created when the app connects to the real-time database [firebase](https://firebase.google.com/) for the first time.

 ### Preprocessed data
 The raw data presented above is preprocessed in the app so it can be used for training an ML-artifacts and do journey predictions.
 To be able to perform journey classification origin destination is combined to one label.
 We convert our Unix timestamp to time of day and weekday.
-We convert latitude and longitude using a [geoHash](https://en.wikipedia.org/wiki/Geohash) algorithm so locations close to each other are numerically close.
+We convert latitude and longitude using a [geoHash](https://en.wikipedia.org/wiki/Geohash) algorithm so locations close to each other in the real world are numerically close.

 After the preprocessing the data looks like the figure 2.
 ![](../images/preprocessed_data.png)